Crescendoooooo/app-dev/README.md

 *is about the humanity turn into stone*
 **then one day, one man breaks out**

-> sir di po makagawa ng account
+> sir di po makagawa ng account gamit sti kaya personal account po gamit ko